mie-lab/trackintel/docs/tutorial.rst

         radius=meters_to_decimal_degrees(100, 47.5), positionfixes=pfs, plot_osm=True)

 This will additionally plot the original positionfixes, as well as the underlying street network from OSM.
-We can for example continue by extracting and plotting places (locations that "contain" multiple staypoints, i.e., are visited often by a user)::
+We can for example continue by extracting and plotting locations (locations that "contain" multiple staypoints, i.e., are visited often by a user)::

-    plcs = spts.as_staypoints.extract_places(method='dbscan',
+    locs = spts.as_staypoints.extract_locations(method='dbscan',
         epsilon=meters_to_decimal_degrees(120, 47.5), num_samples=3)
-    plcs.as_places.plot(out_filename='places.png',
+    locs.as_locations.plot(out_filename='locations.png',
         radius=meters_to_decimal_degrees(120, 47.5), positionfixes=pfs, staypoints=spts,
         staypoints_radius=meters_to_decimal_degrees(100, 47.5), plot_osm=True)

-This will extract places and plot them to a file called ``places.png``, additionally plotting the original positionfixes and staypoints, as well as the street network.
+This will extract locations and plot them to a file called ``locations.png``, additionally plotting the original positionfixes and staypoints, as well as the street network.

 As you can see, in *trackintel*, everything starts with positionfixes.
-From these you can generate ``staypoints`` and ``triplegs``, which in turn can be aggregated into ``places`` and ``trips``.
+From these you can generate ``staypoints`` and ``triplegs``, which in turn can be aggregated into ``locations`` and ``trips``.
 You can find the exact model description in the next section.